What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 Some unregulated skin lightening products contain mercury.
 This toxic metal causes permanent nerve damage, kidney problems, and skin discoloration.

-Always buy from reputable brands with transparent ingredient lists.
+Always buy from trusted brands with clear ingredient lists.

-Peels above 30% glycolic acid or TCA require professional application for melanin-rich skin.
+Peels above 30% glycolic acid require a professional for melanin-rich skin.

-Improper use causes burns that heal as dark spots—the opposite of your goal.
+Wrong use causes burns that heal as dark spots — the opposite of your goal.

-Standard laser settings can cause hyperpigmentation or hypopigmentation in darker skin.
+Standard laser settings can cause dark or light patches on darker skin.

-Only use practitioners experienced with Fitzpatrick skin types IV-VI.
+Only see providers who have experience with Fitzpatrick skin types IV-VI.

 Safe Brightening Timeline